silveryu1999/mythesis_2022/README.md

 ros2 run basic_pipeline camera client1 10 ./video.mp4
 # Arguments:
 # (Arguments can be skipped if the default value would like to be used, but others must be specified in the order mentioned above.)
-# (Argument types: avaiable or necessary)
+# (Argument types: optional or necessary)
-# client_name: avaiable, value: the client name, if not set, 'anonymous_client' will be default.
+# client_name: optional, value: the client name, if not set, 'anonymous_client' will be default.
-# frame_rate: avaiable, value: the frame rate of capturing, if not set, 10 will be default.
+# frame_rate: optional, value: the frame rate of capturing, if not set, 10 will be default.
 # video_path: necessary, value: a specific video file path or 0 (aka the default webcam of the computer).
 ```
 #### Scheduler: